GemmaButcher-dev/freestyle_dance/README.md

   * Easily follow links to signposted pages.
   * Find the site informative, fun and engaging.
   * Know what the next steps to take are.
-  * Inform parents of the website for them to assess the information.
+  * Easily navigate to the facebook page to follow and interact.

 Freestyle Fanatics can help dancers meet these goals by: